Our Location

 • Moreover, women receiving conjugated equine (horse-derived) estrogen experienced a six-fold increased risk for uterine cancer.

-Women’s trust in the mainstream medical establishment declined significantly as a result of these seriousl risks of conventional HRT.
+Women’s trust in the mainstream medical establishment declined significantly as a result of these serious risks of conventional HRT.
 Many women began to seek natural alternatives to hormone replacement (Roumie 2004; Schonberg 2005).
-This frightening Data from the study forced many physicians to discourage the use of conventional HRT for the prevention of osteoporosis and cardiovascular disease in aging women (Sharma 2003, Azoulay 2004).
-These scary findings did not affect Bioidentical Hormone Replacement Therapy (BHRT).
+This Data from the study forced many physicians to discourage the use of conventional HRT for the prevention of osteoporosis and cardiovascular disease in aging women (Sharma 2003, Azoulay 2004).
+These findings did not affect Bioidentical Hormone Replacement Therapy (BHRT).

 Though many mainstream physicians were shocked by the results of the WHI study, Functional and Integrative wholistic physicians were not.
 The hormones utilized in the WHI study consisted of oral equine (horse) estrogen and a synthetic progestogen.
 Synthetic hormones chemical structure differs from the structure of hormones naturally produced by women’s body.
 Functional and Integrative wholistic physicians have discouraged the use of conventional HRT for many years and instead appreciated the value of Bioidentical Hormones.

-Bioidentical Hormones are exactly the same as those naturally produced in women.
 Bioidentical hormones therapy BHRT is associated with far fewer side effects than conventional HRT and there is intriguing evidence that it may reduce the risk of certain cancers (Holtorf 2009).

 The difference between Conventional Hormone Replacement Therapy (HRT) and Bioidentical Hormone Replacement Therapy (BHRT)